 I give whole coconuts to our individually caged cynos.
 More than anything, they like them for grooming purposes.
 It gives them something else to do besides bite themselves.
 I also had a female who carried her coconut around as if it was a baby, constantly clutching it to her chest, and lip smacking to it, grooming it, etc. She was a chronic alopecia case.
-The coconut alleviated some-unfortunately not all-of her stereotypical hairpulling behavior.
+The coconut alleviated some of her stereotypical hair-pulling behavior.